-- MTA Course Managers must be notified of any changes to the information provided on the Booking Form.
+- MTA must be notified of any changes to the information provided on the Booking Form.

-- Staff/teachers: All staff, including deputy teachers (who may be brought in at short notice), are qualified, experienced and DBS checked.
+- Staff/teachers: All staff, including cover teachers (who may be brought in at short notice), are qualified, experienced and DBS checked.
 Volunteer class assistants and trainees on placements are all DBS checked.

 Children must arrive and be collected promptly.
 It is very important that children arrive in time for their classes, preferably 5 minutes before the start.
 This allows the group time to settle from the moment the class starts.
 Latecomers will have to wait outside until an appropriate time to join the class.
 Children arriving after 15 minutes may be refused admission, as this may disrupt the professional attitude to classes we aim to foster.

 Students must ensure they get full permission from staff prior to leaving class at all times.
 Toilet breaks will be supervised by either a member of staff or class facilitator and students will be supervised at all times whilst on site.